sjeung/eegmanysteps_oddball/README.md

 3. **Instructions**:
     - Participants will hear instructions and adjust the volume of the sounds.

-4. **Eye Movement and Rest (Optional)**:
-    - If selected, participants will perform eye movements and rest phases as instructed.

 5. **Main Experiment**:
     - Participants will hear a sequence of target and standard sounds.
 They must count the target sounds and report the count at the end.